Around the Bend

 Thomas: It is still very cold.
 And foggy too.
 Let’s walk down.
 When did you sleep last night?

 Bhaskaran: O, it was very late when I went to sleep.
 He didn’t let me.
 He went on telling his stupid stories.
 After some time, I closed my eyes and acted like snoring and it was only then that he stopped.

 Thomas: What kind of stories?

 Bhaskaran: His own cock and bull stories.
 He is a mean fellow.
 He smiles and talks well and is extremely polite.
-This is only his side business.
-Really he is a pimp.
+Taxi car is only his side business.
+Really, he is a pimp.

 Thomas: Did he say that?